 The age of third-party data is nearly over… Don’t go down with the ship.

-The parties were fun, money was made, but owned data, i.e., first-party data and zero-party data, is the future.
-Consumer brands that don’t prioritize their owned data simply won’t last the next few years.
+The parties were fun, money was made, but owned data, i.e., first-party data and zero-party data, is the present and future.
+Consumer brands that don’t prioritize their owned data simply won’t last.

 We've covered the magic of zero-party data, so let's focus on how brands win when they know how to leverage their first-party data.
 First-party data opens up a world of opportunity for smarter segmentation and ultimately, more personalized customer experiences.